skip to main content

 If you want to get your item back, you’ll have to pay back the loan – plus interest – before your loan term is up.
 The amount of interest and fees a pawnbroker can charge varies from state to state, but it can be pretty high.

-You may even have the opportunity to extend or renew your pawn loan, but remember: The more you pawn something, the more you end up paying for it in the long run.
+You may even have the opportunity to extend or renew your pawn loan, but remember: The more you pawn something, the more it costs in the long run because you’re paying back the amount you borrowed as well as interest.

 3. You could lose your belongings